 The actual duties for a CMO depend on the company, industry, and marketing budget.
 Most of the work will relate to overseeing teams, creative work and strategy.

 - Create and implement marketing strategy

 The CMO may be in charge of creating the marketing strategy or signing off on it.
 The marketing strategy plans for content marketing, advertising, email marketing and other marketing initiatives used throughout the determined time.
 This will require specific goals that align with sales and the overall company goals.

 These specific areas will most likely include SEO, social media, Linkedin, and any other digital marketing channel required.
 The best CMO knows that the most effective way to improve the bottom line is by maximizing business development.
 One of the simples ways to do this is through having a grip on the business’s CRM and overall customer experience.

 The marketing strategy should include specific key performance indicators (KPIs) that measure the success or failure of the campaigns.
 It should include the content calendar that projects when content should be published to organize the efforts of the marketing team.

-Guiding Content and Ad Creation
+2. Guide Content & Ad Creation

 The CMO may have direct control over the content creation and campaigns, though the marketing leader is more likely to oversee the teams creating the content.
 Ultimately, the CMO is in charge of ensuring the content is in-line with the brand and marketing strategy.